tomrobin-teschner/gridlock/README.md

 ![Static Badge](https://img.shields.io/badge/version-0.11.0-red)

+> [!WARNING]
+> The solver is working for the test cases provided, but it does not yet support all features that are planned for this solver.
+The readme file will be updated once the solver is in working order and the version will be bumped to 1.x.x once ready for use.

 ## Installation and running

 Ensure that Python and pip are installed, as well as  C++ compiler.
-Then, isntall the required python packages with pip:
+Then, install the required python packages with pip:

 ```bash
 pip install -r .\requirements.txt